Ampersand: Programming languages

-In the Xbase family of languages, which includes dBase and FoxPro, a singe ampersand signifies macro substitution (where elements of program code are stored in a variable for evaluation at run time).
+In the Xbase family of languages, which includes dBase and FoxPro, a single ampersand signifies macro substitution (where elements of program code are stored in a variable for evaluation at run time).
 A pair of consecutive ampersands marks the start of an in-line comment.

 In MASM 80x86 Assembly Language, & is the Substitution Operator, which tells the assembler to replace a macro parameter or text macro name with its actual value.

 Ampersand is the name of a reactive programming language, which uses relation algebra to specify information systems.

 Text markup

 In SGML, XML, and HTML, the ampersand is used to introduce an SGML entity, such as (for non-breaking space) or α (for the Greek letter α).
 The HTML and XML encoding for the ampersand character is the entity &.
 This can create a problem known as delimiter collision when converting text into one of these markup languages.
 For instance, when putting URLs or other material containing ampersands into XML format files such as RSS files the & must be replaced with & or they are considered not well formed, and computers will be unable to read the files correctly.
 SGML derived the use from IBM Generalized Markup Language, which was one of many IBM-mainframe languages to use the ampersand to signal a text substitution, eventually going back to System/360 macro assembly language.

 In the plain TeX markup language, the ampersand is used to mark tabstops.
 The ampersand itself can be applied in TeX with \&.
 The Computer Modern fonts replace it with an "E.T." symbol in the cmti# (text italic) fonts, so it can be entered as {\it\&} in running text when using the default (Computer Modern) fonts.

 In Microsoft Windows menus, labels, and other captions, the ampersand is used to denote the next letter as a keyboard shortcut (called an "Access key" by Microsoft).
 For instance setting a button label to "&Print" makes it display as Print and for to be a shortcut equivalent to pressing that button.
 A double ampersand is needed in order to display a real ampersand.
 This convention originated in the first WIN32 api, and is used in Windows Forms, (but not WPF, which uses underscore for this purpose) and is also copied into many other toolkits on multiple operating systems.
 Sometimes this causes problems similar to other programs that fail to sanitize markup from user input, for instance Navision databases have trouble if this character is in either "Text" or "Code" fields.